 Most kids in the US go wild on All Hallow’s Eve.
-However, all that excess candy is very bad news for growing teeth!
+However, all that excess Halloween candy is very bad news for growing teeth!
 Des Moines Dental Group, like any other dentists’ clinic in the US, knows this problem well.
-Gorging on too many Halloween Candy might lead to dental caries or worse.
+Also, ignoring oral hygiene after Halloween Candy might lead to dental caries or worse.

 Children collecting Halloween Candy aren’t calculating how much they eat or evaluating the downsides.